We don’t even have a baby yet, but that hasn’t stopped the little monster already taking over one of our rooms.

 Let me at this point say that I’m no DIY expert by any stretch of the imagination.
 I’ll give things a go and hope for the best, but I’ve had a few mishaps to date.
 This has included putting a hole in the ceiling when removing fitted wardrobes and spending 12 hours installing click-lock laminate flooring, only for it to all go tits-up and me having to call in the professionals.

 Anyway, I digress.
 At the end of last year, we bought a new bathroom and boiler which meant that the water tanks in the attic were redundant.
 Once these were removed, we were left with a decent space which I intended to board for storage purposes.
-We bought a timber loft ladder, similar to the ones you can get at Slingsby, then got a couple of handy men to come around and fit it.
+We bought a timber loft ladder, then got a couple of handy men to come around and fit it.

 Armed with a tape measure, wind-up torch and other paraphernalia, I ascended the ladder to the attic ready to face my DIY demons.
 Attics aren’t the nicest of places at the best of times with the spider webs, searing heat and other unknown dangers, but I’d made a promise to myself that I would provide my family with extra space.
-Afterall, if the missus can miraculously grows a child in her womb from nothing, surely I’m able to fit some wooden boards.
+After all, if the missus can miraculously grow a child in her womb from nothing, surely I’m able to fit some wooden boards.

 This is the part in the post where you might be expecting a funny anecdote.
 The bit where I put my foot through the ceiling, put a nail through my hand or had a confrontation with a colony of angry bats.
 But none of this happened.
 The DIY job went pretty smoothly to my amazement.
 It took a good few hours longer than it should have done and a couple more trips to Homebase than was required, but other than that, everything went to plan.